 Happy Centred Schools

-The Laughology Happy Centred Schools Programme is an evidence based PSHCE programme that will enhance the personal, social, emotional and economic well being and happiness of our school community, as well as promoting effective mental health strategies.
+Our Happy Centred Schools Programme is an evidence based PSHCE programme to enhance the personal, social, emotional and economic well being and happiness of our school community, as well as promoting effective mental health strategies.

 PSHCE is fundamental in supporting the development of motivated, enthusiastic and happy learners throughout Key Stages 1 and 2.

-The programme is designed to increase opportunities for all children, from the Foundation Stage to Year 6, to develop their personal, social, emotional and economic skills and work to achieve and/or maintain good mental health.
+The programme is designed to increase opportunities for children, to develop their personal, social, emotional and economic skills and work to achieve and/or maintain good mental health.

-Happiness research and surveys repeatedly highlight common themes which people associate with happiness.
-These themes form the basis of the Happy Centred Schools Programme.
+Five themes form the basis of our Happy Centred Schools Programme.
 As a school we organise the themes around the needs of our children.
 The order in which the themes are introduced to the children of our school, year on year, may vary dependent upon the emotional and social needs of our children and community.

 The 5 core themes of Happy Centred Schools are